 1. SyCip Gorres Velayo & Co. has been the Company's external auditor for the last three fiscal years.
 SGV has not expressed any intention to resign as the Company's principal public accountant nor has it indicated any hesitance to accept re-election after the completion of their last audit.
-2. In compliance with SEC Memorandum Circular No. 8 Series of 2003 on rotation of External Auditors, SGV's previous engagement partner was replaced in 2014.
+2. In compliance with SEC Memorandum Circular No. 8 Series of 2003 on rotation of External Auditors, SGV's previous engagement partner has been rotated in 2023.
 3. There has been no disagreement with SGV & Co. on accounting principles or practices, financial statements disclosures, auditing scope or procedures, which disagreements, if not resolved to their satisfaction, would have caused them to make reference thereto in its respective reports on the Company's financial statements for the abovementioned years.
 4. The Company has maintained SGV as its principal public accountant to audit the financial statement for the last fiscal year.
 SGV has not expressed any intention to resign as the Company's principal public accountant nor has it indicated any hesitance to accept re-election after the completion of their last audit.
+5. Fees for the years ended December 31, 2023 and 2022 were Php 580,000 and Php 550,000, respectively.
+The above fees are for the audit of the Company's annual financial statements or services normally provided in connection with statutory and regulatory filings or engagements.
+The fees and services were approved by the Audit, Risk Oversight, and Related Party Transaction Committee (Audit Committee) in compliance with the Code of Corporate Governance for Publicly Listed Companies.